The page covers:

 (left) S. Maria in Carinis; (centre/right) portals in nearby Via dei Frangipane

-A quotation by Virgil indicates that the slope of the Fagutal to the north of the Roman Forum was called Carinis by the ancient Romans; carina means
+A quotation by Virgil indicates that Carinae was a quarter or street of Rome on the slope of the Fagutal to the north of the Roman Forum, occupied by

-underbody of a boat and carinis could have been a reference to the shape of the slope or to objects such as big stones resembling
+wealthy citizens; carina means the underwater part of a hull and Carinae could have been a reference to the shape of the slope or to something resembling

-the underbody of a boat.
-The name of the neighbourhood was used to identify a small friary which housed between 1780 and 1805 the Cistercians
+boats.
+The ancient name of the site was used to identify a small friary which housed between 1780 and 1805 the Cistercians

 of S. Bernardo alle Terme.
 An inscription above a door retains the name of the church.